Kinsale Capital Group, Inc. (NASDAQ:KNSL) Shares Sold by Victory Capital Management Inc.

-Victory Capital Management Inc. cut its stake in shares of Kinsale Capital Group, Inc. (NASDAQ:KNSL) by 1.1% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 113,834 shares of the financial services provider’s stock after selling 1,294 shares during the period.
-Victory Capital Management Inc. owned approximately 0.50% of Kinsale Capital Group worth $18,757,000 as of its most recent SEC filing.
+Victory Capital Management Inc. reduced its position in Kinsale Capital Group, Inc. (NASDAQ:KNSL) by 1.1% during the 2nd quarter, according to its most recent filing with the SEC.
+The firm owned 113,834 shares of the financial services provider’s stock after selling 1,294 shares during the quarter.
+Victory Capital Management Inc. owned about 0.50% of Kinsale Capital Group worth $18,757,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently bought and sold shares of KNSL.
-Prime Capital Investment Advisors LLC increased its stake in Kinsale Capital Group by 78.5% in the 1st quarter.
-Prime Capital Investment Advisors LLC now owns 282 shares of the financial services provider’s stock valued at $46,000 after buying an additional 124 shares during the period.
-Geneos Wealth Management Inc. acquired a new position in Kinsale Capital Group in the 1st quarter valued at $59,000.
-Total Clarity Wealth Management Inc. acquired a new position in Kinsale Capital Group in the 1st quarter valued at $85,000.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Prime Capital Investment Advisors LLC boosted its holdings in Kinsale Capital Group by 78.5% in the 1st quarter.
+Prime Capital Investment Advisors LLC now owns 282 shares of the financial services provider’s stock valued at $46,000 after purchasing an additional 124 shares in the last quarter.
+Geneos Wealth Management Inc. purchased a new stake in Kinsale Capital Group in the 1st quarter valued at approximately $59,000.
+Total Clarity Wealth Management Inc. purchased a new stake in Kinsale Capital Group in the 1st quarter valued at approximately $85,000.
 Captrust Financial Advisors boosted its holdings in Kinsale Capital Group by 1,237.8% in the 1st quarter.
 Captrust Financial Advisors now owns 602 shares of the financial services provider’s stock valued at $99,000 after purchasing an additional 557 shares in the last quarter.
 Finally, Rockefeller Capital Management L.P. boosted its holdings in Kinsale Capital Group by 825.7% in the 1st quarter.
 Rockefeller Capital Management L.P. now owns 685 shares of the financial services provider’s stock valued at $112,000 after purchasing an additional 611 shares in the last quarter.
-80.60% of the stock is owned by hedge funds and other institutional investors.
+80.60% of the stock is currently owned by institutional investors.

-The company also recently announced a quarterly dividend, which will be paid on Monday, September 13th.
-Shareholders of record on Tuesday, August 31st will be given a dividend of $0.11 per share.
-The ex-dividend date of this dividend is Monday, August 30th.
-This represents a $0.44 dividend on an annualized basis and a yield of 0.24%.
-Kinsale Capital Group’s payout ratio is 13.92%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 13th.
+Investors of record on Tuesday, August 31st will be given a $0.11 dividend.
+The ex-dividend date is Monday, August 30th.
+This represents a $0.44 annualized dividend and a dividend yield of 0.24%.
+Kinsale Capital Group’s dividend payout ratio is presently 13.92%.

-In other news, CEO Michael P. Kehoe sold 2,500 shares of the firm’s stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $186.18, for a total value of $465,450.00.
-Following the completion of the transaction, the chief executive officer now owns 329,732 shares in the company, valued at $61,389,503.76.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+In other Kinsale Capital Group news, CEO Michael P. Kehoe sold 2,500 shares of the firm’s stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $186.18, for a total transaction of $465,450.00.
+Following the completion of the transaction, the chief executive officer now directly owns 329,732 shares in the company, valued at approximately $61,389,503.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 6.50% of the stock is currently owned by corporate insiders.

-Separately, Zacks Investment Research raised Kinsale Capital Group from a “hold” rating to a “buy” rating and set a $182.00 price objective on the stock in a report on Wednesday, July 7th.
+Separately, Zacks Investment Research raised Kinsale Capital Group from a “hold” rating to a “buy” rating and set a $182.00 target price for the company in a report on Wednesday, July 7th.

 Kinsale Capital Group Profile